 A distressingly large number of vets are severely disabled and dealing with tremendous pain or depression.
 Working might not be a fun barrel of monkeys, but it gets them out of the house and distracts them from problems that will accompany them for the rest of their lives.
-For a few, it gives them a reason to live… or at least to not think about killing themselves today.
+For a few, it gives them a reason to live.

 A Changing Family Dynamic

 Some vets have disabled family members who will need lifetime care.
 The vet is contributing their income to a special-needs trust or paying for caregivers.